Basic OpenHTTPd Configuration

 4. Fast

-5. Easy to configure with good manpage documentation
+5. Easy to configure with good documentation

 Docs and references

-NOTE: You must replace example.com with your own domain
+NOTE: Replace example.com with your own domain

-Copy the example file in /etc/examples/httpd.conf :
+First, copy the example file in /etc/examples/httpd.conf to /etc/:

 $ doas cp /etc/examples/httpd.conf /etc/httpd.conf